groff_tmac

 disabled.

-In groff, this is done by enclosing the macro definition(s) into a
+In groff, this is done by enclosing the macro definition(s) within a

 pair of